 terminate this Agreement whereupon the Council shall cease to be under any obligation to provide any further funding to the Applicant under this Agreement; and/or

-require the Applicant to repay the whole or any part of the funding previously paid to the Applicant and the Applicant agrees that upon receipt of notice requiring repayment pursuant to this clause 15.2(d) it shall repay the sums required as a debt within twenty (20) Working Days of receipt of such notice.
+require the Applicant to repay the whole or any part of the funding previously paid to the Applicant plus Interest and the Applicant agrees that upon receipt of notice requiring repayment pursuant to this clause 15.2(d) it shall repay the sums required as a debt within twenty (20) Working Days of receipt of such notice.

 If the Council suspends the payment of funding pursuant to sub-clause 15.2(a) by reason only of the occurrence of an Event of Default specified in sub-clause 15.1(e) which is, in the opinion of the Council, capable of remedy and the Applicant, after notice in writing from the Council, remedies the relevant breach to the satisfaction of the Council within such period as the Council shall set out in the notice the Council shall not (subject to the other provisions of this Agreement) continue such suspension after the Applicant shall have remedied the relevant breach within such period.